 One of the best ways to invest in real estate is through Fundrise and CrowdStreet, my favorite real estate crowdfunding platforms that are free to sign up and explore.
 I’ve personally invested $810,000 in real estate crowdfunding to diversify my real estate assets that are heavily concentrated in expensive San Francisco, Lake Tahoe, and Honolulu.

 The X Factor For Building Wealth: You!

 So far, we’ve touched upon pre-tax savings, after-tax savings, investment returns of 0 for those savings to remain conservative, and real estate.
 You need to spend less than you earn for that inevitable day you no longer have an income.
 You also need to live somewhere, hence, you should own your property if you know you will be there for much longer than 5-10 years.

 My X Factor was starting Financial Samurai in 2009 during the last global financial crisis.
 Thanks to just starting, Financial Samurai gave me the courage to negotiate a severance and leave corporate America for good in 2012.
-In a way, writing a severance negotiate strategy book is an X factor because the book now generates $40,000 – $50,000 in passive income.
+In a way, writing a severance negotiate strategy book is an X factor.
+The book now generates $40,000 – $50,000 in passive income.

-With Financial Samurai, I’m able to raise my two young children full-time and get daily satisfaction I’m helping others achieve financial freedom as well.
+With the supplemental retirement income from Financial Samurai, I’m able to raise my two young children full-time.
+I also get daily satisfaction I’m helping others achieve financial freedom as well.

 The Above Average Net Worth For A 40 Year Old